ido50/sqlz/README.md

 sqlz provides a comfortable API for running queries in a transaction, and will automatically commit or rollback the transaction as necessary.

-**NOTE 1**: "sqlz" is currently a working name, and may change soon.

-**NOTE 2**: sqlz is in an early stage, currently mostly targeting PostgreSQL.
-There's much more work to do, but it's definitely usable.
-API may change, though I'm not currently planning on doing so.

 ## Install

-To install sqlz globally:

 ```go
 go get -u github.com/ido50/sqlz
 ```

-Alternatively, use your preferred Go depedency manager to vendor sqlz into your projects.

 ## Usage